-The reduced need for power and cooling capacity is a commonly known benefit of IT virtualization as described in the prior section, Reduced IT load can worsen PUE.
+The reduced need for power and cooling capacity is a commonly known benefit of IT virtual-ization as described in the prior section, Reduced IT load can worsen PUE.
 A lesser known benefit, however, is that IT virtualization can lead to a reduced need for redundancy in the physical infrastructure.
-Relying more on the fault-tolerance of well-managed virtual machines (and the applications that run on them), and less on higher levels of infrastructure redundancy could simplify design, lower capital costs, and save space for other needed systems or for future IT growth.
+Relying more on the fault-tolerance of well-managed virtual machines (and the applications that run on them), and less on higher levels of infrastructure redundancy could simplify design, lower capital and operating costs, as well as save space for other needed systems or for future IT growth.